tuan-vo/flutter_stripe_app/README.md

 ---------------------------------
 # Functions
 - Fast payment : With this function, customers will need to pay with full information
-- Add payment methods : With this function, customers will need to pay with full information
-- See & Pay saved payment methods : With this function, customers will need to pay with full information

 ---------------------------------
 # Code Explanation
 ## home_page.dart
 This file contains the main logic and UI for the payment page.
 - The `HomePage`: class is a stateful widget that represents the home page of the app.
-- The `makePayment()`: method handles the payment flow when the "Pay!" button is pressed.
-It creates a payment intent, configures the payment sheet, initializes it, and then displays it.
-- The `createPaymentIntent()` method sends a POST request to the Stripe API to create a payment intent based on the provided amount.
-- The `displayPaymentSheet()` method presents the payment sheet UI to the user.

 ## app.dart
 This file defines the MyApp class, which is the entry point for the Flutter app.